 On more than one occasion I have read an article about snipe hunting that included the use of decoys.
 I have seen it portrayed in sporting art and I have seen countless numbers of snipe decoys for sale both as modern art and working decoys.
 I have no reason to doubt that people shoot snipe over decoys, but the question remains whether or not the decoys played a role in attracting the birds.
-I think the use of decoys for "snipe" in the past extended far beyong their use when hunting gallinago.
-Before shorebird and wading bird hunting was outlawed the term "snipe hunting" could have meant the pursuit of anything from sandpipers to curlews.
+The use of decoys for hunting "snipe" in the past did not pertain to hunting gallinago.
+Before all shorebird and wading bird hunting was outlawed the term "snipe hunting" would have meant the pursuit of anything from sandpipers to curlews.
 I am sure that if you were to plant a few decoys along the beach or coastal marsh some passing shorebirds might be inclined to land, I just don't know that the same holds true for snipe.
 Consider what history shows us.
 If you go back and look at art prior to the midway point of the twentieth century you will see that most of the birds shown were not intended to be snipe, even if the title of the work mentions snipe by name.

 Would decoys work if used along the edge of standing water in a field like this?
 It is reminiscent of places I have seen decoys used in hunting articles.
 My contention is that any snipe seeking food in this field are going to land next to the water whether there are any decoys or not.
 The question is whether or not you could use the decoys to entice the birds to attempt to land where you want them to instead of at another point out of gun range.